Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Detection by Elastic Scattering in CCDs

 Here, $n_{T}$ is the electron density of the target, $n_{\rm det}$ is the electron density and $L_{\rm det}$ is the length of the detector, respectively.
 To obtain the number of liberated charges in a bin $N_{\text{bin,charge}}$, one multiplies the event count with the number of electrons $N_{\text{n,charge}}=n N_{\text{sig},n}$.
 Depending on the detector and the read-out method, it is possible to observe the events in individual charge bins or the total events

 where we have chosen the values for $n$ such that single electron events, which are difficult to distinguish from thermal noise, and higher charge events that are unlikely to be caused by DM, are excluded.
-For DAMIC-M, for instance, the region of least background is $4e^-$ to $7e^-$ events~\cite{DAMIC-M:2023gxo}, lining up well with the plasmon peak on the right side of Fig~\ref{fig:binned_comp}.
+Specifically, the $1e^-$ bin is excluded because it is dominated by dark-current background in CCD detectors.
+For DAMIC-M, for instance, the region of least background is $4e^-$ to $7e^-$ events~\cite{DAMIC-M:2023gxo}, lining up well with the plasmon peak on the right side of Fig~\ref{fig:binned_comp} and motivating the choice of bins in~\eqref{eq:pdet.tot}.